ISL 2019-20: Sunil Chhetri scores to win the bragging rights for Bengaluru FC over Kerala Blasters | Goal.com

 ISL 2019-20: Sunil Chhetri scores to win the bragging rights for Bengaluru FC over Kerala Blasters

-Bengaluru FC registered their fourth win against Kerala Blasters in the history of the Indian Super League (ISL) courtesy of a solitary second-half goal from Sunil Chhetri (55') at the Kanteerava Stadium on Saturday evening.
+Bengaluru FC registered their fourth win against Kerala Blasters in the history of the Indian Super League (ISL), courtesy of a solitary second-half goal from Sunil Chhetri (55') at the Sree Kanteerava Stadium on Saturday evening.

 Both teams had a host of chances to score but it was Carles Cuadrat's men who did just enough to pick up three points and go second on the table.

-Bengaluru had to make one single change to the side that romped to a 3-0 victory over Chennaiyin FC as Rahul Bheke had to left out of the matchday squad with an injury that he picked up during the international break.
+Bengaluru were forced to make one single change to the side that romped to a 3-0 victory over Chennaiyin FC as Rahul Bheke had to left out of the matchday squad with an injury that he picked up during the international break.

 It was a high octane first-half and both the teams created ample opportunities to go in front.
-Kerala Blasters showed massive improvements in the attacking third since their last match as the Ogbeche-Messi partnership was finally looking threatening.
+Kerala Blasters showed massive improvements in the attacking third since their last match as they pressed hard, forcing errors.

-The first significant chance of the match also fell for Blasters when Messi set up his partner in crime inside the box but the Dutch striker failed to get a touch to the ball, much to the relief of Carles Cuadrat on the sidelines.
+The first significant chance of the match also fell for Blasters when Messi set up Ogbeche inside the box but the Nigerian striker failed to get a touch to the ball, much to the relief of Carles Cuadrat on the sidelines.

-On the half-hour mark, Raphael Augusto found the net for Bengaluru but the goal was ruled out as the linesman judged that the ball had already crossed the baseline before Udanta Singh pulled it back into play.
-Although replays suggested that the ball was still in play.
+On the half-hour mark, Raphael Augusto found the net for Bengaluru but the goal was ruled out as the linesman judged that the ball had gone out of play before Udanta got to it.
+However, replays suggested that the goal was wrongly ruled out by the linesman.

 With three minutes from half time Messi wasted another gilt-edged opportunity to draw first blood for Blasters.
 He showed a clean pair of heels to Serran but could not keep his shot on target with only the keeper to beat.

 In the 68th minute, Messi did well to pick-pocket Serran and set up Rahul inside the box but the teenager's shot was inches away from the target.
-Minutes later, Rehenesh made a brilliant save with his toe to deny Augusto from finding the net after Udanta set the Brazilian up on a platter.
+Minutes later, Rehenesh made a brilliant save with his toe to deny Augusto from finding the net after Udanta found the Brazilian inside the box.

 Kerala continued to pour men forward in search of an equaliser but the defensive pairing of Juanan and Serran held on to keep the scoreline unchanged.
 Bengaluru will next travel to Hyderabad on Friday whereas Schattorie will once again rally his troops next Sunday against FC Goa at home.